-A. You may be at increased risk of breast cancer if you have a close family relative who developed breast (or ovarian) cancer.
+A. You may be at increased risk of breast cancer if you have a close family relative (mother, sister or daughter) who developed breast (or ovarian) cancer, especially if they were diagnosed at a young age.
 Most women with a family history of breast cancer, however, do not develop it.
 In fact 8 out of 10 women who get breast cancer do not have a family history of it.

 There are inherited defects in several genes that have been shown to put women more at risk of breast cancer.
 BRCA1 and BRCA2 are 2 of the genes.
-Women who have inherited specific mutations in either of these genes have a high risk of breast cancer.
+Women who have inherited specific mutations in either of these genes have a high risk of developing breast cancer, and also ovarian cancer.